 Gender use in car insurance rates

 Trans or nonbinary drivers may face discrimination in the car insurance application process.
 But in some states, laws have been put in place to protect drivers of all genders.
 The following states do not allow gender to be used as a rating factor for car insurance:

 - North Carolina

-While insurance companies in these states may still ask for an applicant’s gender, they cannot use gender to determine rates.
-Other rates, including your driving history and the type of car you drive, will still impact your premium.
-This allows insurance companies to rate policies based more on your actual driving record rather than on statistical data about how likely your gender is to cause an accident.
-For transgender and nonbinary drivers specifically, such statistical data is very sparse; having gender removed from rating factors could help reduce the potential for gender discrimination.
+While insurance companies in these states may still ask for an applicant’s gender, they cannot use gender to determine insurance rates for drivers.
+Other personal factors, including your driving history and the type of car you drive, will still impact your premium.
+This data allows insurance companies to rate policies based on your driving record rather than on statistical data about how likely your gender is to cause an accident.
+For nonbinary and transgender individuals specifically, such statistical data is very sparse, so discontinuing gender-based car insurance ratings could help reduce the potential for gender discrimination.